 Union membership is not compulsory in New Zealand.
 However, unions have specific rights of access to workplaces under the Employment Relations Act.
-Employers must recognise the union that represents their employees.
+Employers must recognise the union that represents their employees and must pass on certain information about the union to prospective and new employees, and information about new employees to the union (unless the employee opts out).